BetterCrypto/Applied-Crypto-Hardening/presentations/HACK.LU-2014/presentation/agenda.md

 # What's still needed?

-  * Need to convert to HTML and have the whole guide on the web
+  * Need to convert to HTML/restructured text (RST) and have the whole guide on the web
   * fix the \texttt{@@@CIPHERSTRINGB@@@} macro in the configuration/ dir
   * re-review  the configuration/\* files.
 Maybe crap slipped in due to large commits :(